-Being an educator at Northeastern has become an increasingly global endeavor, with a steadily growing population of international students.
-However, “the presence of cultural diversity does not automatically lead to intercultural contact” (Campbell, 2011).
+Being an educator at Northeastern has become an increasingly global endeavor, with a steadily growing population of international students and expanding global network.
+However, “the presence of cultural diversity does not automatically lead to intercultural contact” (Campbell, 2012).
 Consider actively engaging the diversity of backgrounds of your learners to enrich the experience for everyone by:

 - Facilitating practical, meaningful experience with learners from various cultures.
 Thoughtfully architect the composition of learner networks, groups, and pairs for activities in your learning experience.
 Increasing the contact between international and domestic learners has been found to foster social connections and ease the transition to an unfamiliar learning environment for international students.
 Furthermore, it can help build a sense of community in your class that is grounded in intercultural collaboration.